-The primary mission of Freight Planning is to improve the performance and connectivity of the intermodal transportation system.
+The primary purpose of ongoing Freight Planning activities is to improve the performance and connectivity of the intermodal transportation system.
 Improvements in system performance increase the opportunities to move freight and interregional passengers with fewer impediments and at less cost.
 Freight planning aspects are fully considered by the CMMPO when establishing policy and in the screening, ranking and selection of both TIP and LRTP Major Infrastructure projects.
 Further, Freight Planning efforts provide useful inputs to the overall regional transportation planning process, particularly in the area of Performance Management.